zatonovo/lambda.r/README.md

 Future
 ======
++ Support debug.lr in functions defined in packages (currently locked)
 + Handle default arguments that execute a function
++ Guard parsing fails on sum(pay[1], spend[1], save[1]) == 1 (probably comma)
-+ > log.debug("foo")
++ Guard parsing fails on length(grep('\\.R$',config.file)) > 0
-Error in UseFunction("log.appender", ...) :
-  Expected 'numeric' as return type but found 'function' for 'log.appender(ROOT)
++ Support *apply and lambda expressions in guard statements
++ Support defining operators
++ Lock functions by default (check when next function is different name).
+Use public() as way to indicate function can be globally modified
 + Think about supporting namespaces
-+ Support NULL and Invisible return types
 + Support take, drop, cycle
 + Support partial function application
-+ Guard parsing fails on sum(pay[1], spend[1], save[1]) == 1 (probably comma)
-+ Guard parsing fails on length(grep('\\.R$',config.file)) > 0
-+ Support *apply and lambda expressions in guard statements
-+ Support debugging functions in packages (e.g. debug.lr(futile.any::anynames))
 + Support more pattern matching (like empty lists)
 + Check for side effects
 + Support tail recursion